PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Setup

-In the \textbf{\senew{1st} phase}, we evaluate all 720\footnote{Considering the different tasks and language pairs, this number could also be considered higher.} \revision{combinations of \se{ZS} prompts on the train set}.
-As this is resource intensive, for MT we restrict ourselves to the first 500 samples \revision{of each language pair}. \revision{Afterwards, we select the prompt with the highest Kendall correlation for each \textit{task+base prompt} combination (e.g.\ en-de+\textsc{PZS} or en-de+\textsc{ZS-CoT}).\footnote{Tasks: en-de, zh-en, summarization.
-In case of duplicates, we choose the second best.} This yields 9 unique prompts \senew{for exploration} in the phase 2 (see Appendix \ref{app:best_prompts}).}
+In the \textbf{\senew{1st} phase}, we evaluate all 720\footnote{Considering the different tasks, this number could also be considered higher.} \revision{combinations of \se{ZS} prompts on the Eval4NLP train set}.
+As this is resource intensive, for MT we restrict ourselves to the first 500 samples \revision{of each language pair}. \revision{We then select the prompt with the highest Kendall correlation for each \textit{task+base prompt} combination, yielding 9 unique prompts \revn{for phase 2 (see Appendix \ref{app:best_prompts})}. \revn{That means, we select the highest correlating PZS, \textit{ZS-COT} and \textit{ZS-COT-EM} prompt for each of the phase 1 tasks en-de, zh-en and summarization.
+In case of duplicates, we choose the second highest correlation.
+While this approach might result in the prompts of stronger models being favored for phase 2, the distribution across different base prompts and tasks is broad enough to enable a comprehensive analysis of each prompting pattern.}}

-In the \textbf{\senew{2nd} phase}, we evaluate the selected prompts of the \senew{1st} phase on the full dev and test sets. \senew{This} further test\senew{s} the generalizability of prompts between models and for unseen, in-domain data (the train and dev set stem from the same original datasets) and out-domain data (test sets).
+In the \textbf{\senew{2nd} phase}, we evaluate the selected prompts of the \senew{1st} phase on all samples of the respective datasets (Eval4NLP dev+test, WMT23 and Seahorse). \senew{This} further test\senew{s} the generalizability of prompts between models and for unseen, in-domain data (the Eval4NLP dev set stems from the same original datasets) and out-domain data.